unblocked/java-saml/README.md

 #### toolkit (com.onelogin:java-saml) ####
-This folder contains a maven project with the Auth class to handle the low level classes of java-saml-core and the ServletUtils class to handle javax.servlet.http objects, used on the Auth class.
+This folder contains a maven project with the Auth class to handle the low level classes of java-saml-core and the ServletUtils class to handle jakarta.servlet.http objects, used on the Auth class.
 In the repo, at *src/main/java* you will find the source and at *src/test/java* the junit tests for the classes Auth and ServletUtils.

 #### samples (com.onelogin:java-saml-tookit-samples) ####